On Optimal Regularization Parameters via Bilevel Learning: Proof of the main results

 for all $\alpha\in(0,\delta)$.
 It immediately follows that $\ulfun(\alpha) < \ulfun(0)$ in $(0,\delta)$ and so $\ulfun$ is locally strictly decreasing at the domain boundary.
 In particular, $0$ is not a local minimum of $\ulfun$. \end{proof}

-\begin{remark} The condition in Lemma \ref{lem:justify-deriv} is sufficient but not necessary for the solution of the bilevel learning problem \eqref{eq:bilevel} to be strictly positive.
-Indeed, we will see in Section \ref{subsec:numerics} that the upper level cost function $\ulfun(\alpha)$ is non-convex and in particular $0$ may actually be a local minimum, and yet the global minimum of \eqref{eq:ul} is achieved at a strictly positive parameter value (possibly infinity). \end{remark}
+\begin{remark} The condition in Lemma~\ref{lem:justify-deriv} is sufficient but not necessary for $0$ to not be a minimizer of $\ulfun.$ Indeed, we will see in Section~\ref{subsec:numerics} that the upper level cost function~\eqref{eq:ul} is non-convex and in particular $0$ may actually be a local minimum, and yet global minima of \eqref{eq:ul} are achieved at strictly positive parameter values. \end{remark}